coq/coq/doc/sphinx/language/gallina-extensions.rst

          Canonical nat_multi.

    .. note::
-      The :n:`Canonical` command considers as a pairing construct any polymorphic inductive with two parameters whose constructor is registered as "core.CS.prod.intro".
+      The :cmd:`Canonical` command considers as a pairing construct any polymorphic inductive with two parameters whose constructor is registered as "core.CS.prod.intro".